jojorichard/Fluorescence_Raman_normalisation/documentation /Features_description.md

 ```
 The function calls two other function.
 Area and Raman_normalisation described in the next section.

-### Remove Rayleigh scattering of first and/or second order
+### ✂️Remove Rayleigh scattering of first and/or second order
 Take a dataframe of an EEM matrice and remove the Rayleigh scattering for a beter visualisation in the graph.
 The Rayleigh scatteing are removed according the following paper:	Anal.
 Methods, 2013,5, 6557-6566, https://pubs.rsc.org/en/content/articlelanding/2013/ay/c3ay41160e
 ```